 Crack propagation is one of the most important reasons of concrete dam failures during an earthquake.
-The first study on the seismic behavior of the concrete gravity dams were performed by Chopra and Chakraborty (1972).
+The first study on the seismic behavior of the concrete gravity dams were performed in 1972 (Chopra & Chakrabarti, 1972).
 In their study, tensile damages on the dam were shown using linear elastic analysis.
-In 1989, it was shown that the behavior of the dam was nonlinear under intense earthquakes (El-Aidi and Hall, 1989).
+In 1989, it was shown that the behavior of the dam was nonlinear under intense earthquakes (El-Aidi & Hall, 1989).
 In several other studies in 1990, it was demonstrated that the majority of the concrete gravity dams experience cracking even under moderate earthquakes (Ingraffea, 1990; Rescher, 1990).
-Although many studies have been conducted on the behavior of cracked concrete elements and dams against

-1 Associate Professor, Faculty of Civil Engineering, Babol Noshirvani University of Technology, Babol, Iran.

-2 Assistant Professor, Department of Civil Engineering, Urmia University of Technology, Urmia, Iran.

-3 Professor, Faculty of Civil Engineering, Babol Noshirvani University of Technology, Babol, Iran.

-^{} Corresponding author E-mail: tavakoli@nit.ac.ir

-earthquakes (Alfatlawi et al., 2021; Mofid and Tavakoli, 2020; Mofid and Tavakoli, 2023; Pirooznia and Moradloo, 2020; Priya et al., 2022; Sadeghi and Moradloo, 2022; Singh and Sangle, 2022; Soysal and Arici, 2023; Wang et al., 2022), but fewer studies have been conducted on the behavior of RCD dams against thermal cracks (Hashempour et al., 2023; Koga et al., 2018; Zhang et al., 2020; Zhang et al., 2022).

-Whereas, RCD is widely used as a new method in the dam construction industry.
-As illustrated in Figure 1, in the construction of RCD, two types of internal and external concrete are used.
-In the external part of the dam, that is, external concrete, conventional concrete with low permeability is used.
-In the internal part, roller-compacted concrete with low slump is used.
-Considering that the nature of internal and external concrete and the cement used in them are different.

-Therefore, the hydration of different cements in the dam body causes thermal cracks in the external concrete.
-Neglecting this issue can lead to cracks in vulnerable parts of dams (Koga et al., 2018).
+Although many studies have been conducted on the behavior of cracked concrete elements and dams against earthquakes (Alfatlawi et al., 2021; Mofid & Tavakoli, 2020; Mofid & Tavakoli, 2023; Pirooznia & Moradloo, 2020; Priya et al., 2022; Sadeghi & Moradloo, 2022; Singh & Sangle, 2022; Soysal & Arici, 2023; Wang et al., 2022), but fewer studies have been conducted on the behavior of RCD dams against thermal cracks (Hashempour et al., 2023; Koga et al., 2018; Zhang et al., 2020; Zhang et al., 2022).
+Whereas, RCD dams is widely used as a new method in the dam construction industry.
+As illustrated in Fig. 1, in the construction of RCD dams, two types of internal and external concrete are used.
+In the external part of the dam, that is, external concrete, conventional concrete with low permeability is used; In the internal part, roller-compacted concrete with low slump is used; Considering that the nature of internal and external concrete and the cement used in them are different; Therefore, the hydration of different cements in the dam body causes thermal cracks in the external concrete.
+Neglecting this issue can lead to cracks in vulnerable parts of dams.
+(Koga et al., 2018).
 In past researches, limited studies have been done on the effect of earthquake components on the behavior of dams.

-However, the behavior of thermal

-cracks created in RCD with fracture mechanics criteria has not been done accurately.
-In this research, the behavior of the thermal cracks existed in the RCD body, is investigated through translational and rotational components of the seismic ground motion.
-On the other hand, in most studies on the crack propagation in the only translational concrete dams. component of the earthquake is considered, whereas when an earthquake occurs, rotational components of ground motion are generated which have great effect in the structural responses (Carpiuc-Prisacari et al., 2017; Moradloo and Naiji, 2020).
+However, the behavior of thermal cracks created in RCD dams with fracture mechanics criteria has not been done accurately.
+In this research, the behavior of the thermal cracks existed in the RCD dam body, is investigated through translational and rotational components of the seismic ground motion.

-Generally, in earthquake engineering, rotational effect of the earthquake is recognized for the long structures such as bridges, dams, pipe lines, and transfer systems.
-In earlier studies, the effects of the rotational component were just considered for asymmetric structures (De la Lira and Chopra, 1994; Lee and Trifunac, 1985), whereas some studies demonstrate that there are many symmetric structures which are excited by rotational modes about vertical axis (Takamori et al., 2009; Teisseyre, 2011).
-In this paper, the effect of rotational components of earthquake on the behavior of RCD is considered.

 Fig. 1.
-Position of the thermal cracks in the RCD body (Sato et al., 2015)
+Position of the thermal cracks in the RCD dam body (Sato et al., 2015)